Do you wonder what the secret is to finally taking action on clutter?

-I participated in a “de-clutter challenge” this month.
+I participated in a “de-clutter challenge.”
 My friend Christine pulled together a Facebook group with about over 90 well-intentioned women to support and motivate each other online as we de-cluttered some scary areas of our homes.
 It was actually fun.
 People posted before and after pictures.
 Here are my photos.
 This bookcase was driving me nuts!

 There was a list of suggested areas for us to focus on if we needed guidance.
 I was even asked to speak to the group via Facebook Live to share some insight about our relationships with our stuff.
 So fascinating, right?

-The “stuff” is neutral.
+You might be surprised to discover that the “stuff” is neutral – no emotional charge until we think about it.
 It’s all about what we make our stuff mean.
 And thinking those thoughts is what creates our emotions, our feelings about it.
 That’s why some people have no problem getting rid of old make-up, unworn clothes with tags and stuffed animals.
 But others do.
 We each make this stuff mean different things and feel differently as a result.

 Personally, I found the thought, “I’m not the only one with clutter” quite comforting and motivating, which helped me take action.

 We think that our stuff makes us feel good.
 Really, it’s our thoughts ABOUT the stuff that make us feel good.
 But, many of the women shared that their thoughts actually made them feel bad.

 Once we got our heads around what was really going on up there in our beautiful minds, it became a bit easier to decide how we wanted to feel about our stuff, on purpose.

 Even though you want to be a person with less clutter, you may not do anything about actually making that happen.